realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 ### Recursive rules

-Unlike many other lexer generators, `ocamllex` allows the definition of multiple lexer in the same file, and the definitions can be recursive.
-In this case, we use recursion to match string literals, using the following rule definition.
+Unlike many other lexer generators, `ocamllex` allows the definition of multiple lexers in the same file, and the definitions can be recursive.
+In this case, we use recursion to match string literals using the following rule definition.

 ```frag
 ((typ ocaml)(name parsing/lexer.mll)(part 5))